-3.1 CIPFA published the Delivering Good Governance in Local Government: Framework in 2007 to set the standard for local authority governance in the UK.
+3.1 CIPFA published the Delivering Good Governance in Local Government: Framework in

+2007 to set the standard for local authority governance in the UK.
 It reviewed and published a revised edition in 2016 to ensure it remained 'fit for purpose'.
 The new code places greater emphasis on relationships and behaviours between Elected Members and senior management; performance reporting; and Council and service level plans.
-The Council reviews its Local Code of Corporate Governance annually, and last reviewed and approved its code and the supporting evidence of compliance, in May 2019.
+The Council reviews its Local Code of Corporate Governance annually.

-3.2 The Council's Local Code of Corporate Governance covers the seven core principles which bring together the main elements of Council business.
-These are:

-1. Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law.

-- 2. Ensuring openness and comprehensive stakeholder engagement. - 3.
-Defining outcomes in terms of sustainable economic, social, and environmental benefits.

-4. Determining the interventions necessary to optimise the achievement of the intended outcomes.

-5. Developing the entity's capacity, including the capability of its leadership and the individuals within it.

-6. Managing risks and performance through robust internal control and strong public financial management.

-7. Implementing good practices in transparency, reporting, and audit to deliver effective accountability.

-- 3.3 Evidence of how the Council complies with the updated Local Code of Corporate Governance including examples of the systems, processes and documents in place, is detailed under each of the seven core principles in Appendix 1 of this report. - 3.4 The framework is reviewed by Internal Audit, who will decide if they are satisfied with the adequacy and effectiveness of the code and the extent to which the Council has complied with it, and will report their findings to the Audit, Risk and Scrutiny Board.
+- 3.2 The Council's Local Code of Corporate Governance covers the seven core principles which bring together the main elements of Council business.
+These are: - 1.
+Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law. - 2.
+Ensuring openness and comprehensive stakeholder engagement. - 3.
+Defining outcomes in terms of sustainable economic, social, and environmental benefits. - 4.
+Determining the interventions necessary to optimise the achievement of the intended outcomes. - 5.
+Developing the entity's capacity, including the capability of its leadership and the individuals within it. - 6.
+Managing risks and performance through robust internal control and strong public financial management. - 7.
+Implementing good practices in transparency, reporting, and audit to deliver effective accountability. - 3.3 Evidence of how the Council complies with the updated Local Code of Corporate Governance including examples of the systems, processes and documents in place, is detailed under each of the seven core principles in Appendix 1 of this report. - 3.4 The framework is reviewed by Internal Audit, who assess the adequacy and effectiveness of the code and the extent to which the Council has complied with it, with findings reported to the Audit, Risk and Scrutiny Board.